wallace/wallace.github.com/source/_posts/2013-10-17-so-you-want-to-go-to-india.markdown

 How do I know the place of issue of my passport?

-It's the stuff under 'Authority' which for me is 'United States Department of State.''
+It's the stuff under 'Authority' which for me is 'United States Department of State.'